 You need money.

 Say what?
 Whether you outsource the automation of your practice, hire a coach, an editor, a designer or project planner or even pay for printing, supplies, sales licenses, there are costs to adding another stream of income.
-Recently we had to get a sales certificate to start project: rebel, and pay for a new website.
 Do some research so you can at least have an idea of initial costs.
 I will also add, you need your first stream of income to be steady.
 We see when therapists aren't profitable in their first project, adding another project in hopes that it will save the original business plan...and the stress is a lot for them.

 You need a vision.